dlx-designlab/ripple_sensors/README.md

 # Ripple Sensors 📡

-A collection of scripts used to simulate and connect various sensors to the (Ripple Floor)[../ripple_js] system.
+A collection of scripts used to simulate and connect various sensors to the [Ripple Floor](../ripple_js) system.

 ### General Important Dependencies
  - `pip3 install python-socketio`